fjavierg/PolitwoopdDockerized/README.md

 * **Usage:**
-    - Populate Politicans DB table with twitter ids of user to collect tweets Build and run container for weeks, months or years.
-Tweets created and deleted by populated users will be stored in DB (if they were created and deleted during scripts execution).
+    - Populate Politicans DB table with twitter ids of user to collect tweets Build and run docker container.
+Run the server for weeks, months or years, tweets created and deleted by populated users will be stored in DB (if they were created and deleted during scripts execution).